Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 Layer 2: Framework (CrewAI) → Custom orchestration logic

-Layer 1: Model (Kimi K2.5) → Raw parallel compute powerExample workflow:
+Layer 1: Model (Kimi K2.5) → Raw parallel computationExample workflow:

 - A CrewAI orchestrator manages a research pipeline

-- One agent uses Kimi K2.5's swarm for parallel data collection (100 sources simultaneously)
+- One agent uses Kimi K2.5's swarm to parallelize data gathering (100 sources simultaneously)

 - Another agent pushes structured results into Airtable

-- Airtable's Superagent creates the final presentation for stakeholders
+- Airtable's HyperAgent creates the final presentation for stakeholders

-This layered approach delivers speed (Kimi), control (CrewAI), and business usability (Airtable) — without lock-in to a single paradigm.
+This layered approach gives you speed (Kimi), control (CrewAI), and business usability (Airtable) – without being locked into any single paradigm.

 | Development | Impact |